-Overall, the results presented here demonstrate that substantial mass imbalances can occur during EPANET water-quality simulations.
+Overall, the results presented here demonstrate that substantial mass imbalances can occur during EPANET waterquality simulations.
 Such mass imbalances tend to disappear and significant changes in constituent concentrations can occur as the water-quality time step becomes small.
-Also, these constituent concentrations tend to converge to those obtained with the event-driven simulation method, which conserves constituent mass.
+Also, these constituent concentrations tend to converge toward those obtained using the event-driven simulation method, which conserves constituent mass.